scalar-labs/docs-scalardb-community/docs/3.6/scalardb-samples/microservice-transaction-sample/README.md

 ### Start Cassandra and MySQL

-Cassandra and MySQL are already configured for the sample application, as shown in [`database.properties`](database.properties).
+Cassandra and MySQL are already configured for the sample application, as shown in [`database-cassandra.properties`](https://github.com/scalar-labs/scalardb-samples/blob/main/microservice-transaction-sample/database-cassandra.properties) and [`database-mysql.properties`](https://github.com/scalar-labs/scalardb-samples/blob/main/microservice-transaction-sample/database-mysql.properties), respectively.
 For details about configuring the multi-storage transactions feature in ScalarDB, see [How to configure ScalarDB to support multi-storage transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md#how-to-configure-scalardb-to-support-multi-storage-transactions).

 To start Cassandra and MySQL, which are included in the Docker container for the sample application, run the following command: